 An encoded, energized & amplified audio track, specifically designed for a night of deep and refreshing sleep.
-Build in quantum signatures of delta waves, melatonin, stress release and specific codes from the Primal Rays of Creation, supporting a restful, safe & peaceful deep sleep.
+Build in quantum signatures of delta waves, melatonin, stress release and specific codes from the Primal Rays of Creation, supporting a night of restful, safe & peaceful deep sleep.

 The audio journey is a 20 minutes minimal soundscape, specially produced so it is not distracting from your sleep, and encoded with quantum signature with main components Delta Waves and Melatonin, plus divine codes from the Primal Rays of Creation.
 A deep audio track with unique energies, supporting a healthy good night's sleep.
 We added as well an audio loop in case you would like it to be playing all night long.
 Just choose which one you like to use for each day, 20 minutes of audio to dose off in a restful sleep, or keep the loop running continuously throughout the night.